DanFaria/GOSemanticSimilarity/tutorial.md

 >
 > 4. Press **Execute**
 >
-> 5. Repeat steps 3. and 4., but this time comparing muscle.txt - brain.txt and heart.txt - brain.txt.
+> 5. Repeat steps 3. and 4., but this time comparing *muscle.txt - brain.txt* and *heart.txt - brain.txt*.
 >
 > 6. Open the **results.txt** files.
 >